 The Benefits Of Music Therapy

-Listening to music itself has been shown to provide a wide array of health benefits.
-These benefits range from the physical to the mental and emotional.
-By extension, you can get these benefits through participating in the music creation process as well.
+Listening to music itself has been shown to provide a wide array of advantages.
+The benefits of music therapy range from the physical to the mental and emotional.
+By extension, you can get these through participating in the music creation process as well.